Informatievlaanderen/VSDS-LDES-Subject-Pages/README.md

       - subject-pages-network
 ```

-Now, you can already test this.
-First, we will spin up our services by executing the following:
+This can already be tested, starting by spinning up our services by executing the following command:

 ```shell
 docker compose up
 ```

-If all the containers are started, you can go
+Secondly, if all the containers are started, you can go
 to [http://localhost:8080/rdf4j-workbench/repositories/test/summary](http://localhost:8080/rdf4j-workbench/repositories/test/summary),
-and you should see that there a property **Number of Statements** with a certain number next to.
+and you should see a property **Number of Statements** with a certain number next to, which should increase
+with each refresh (F5)

 ## 2. Set up the TRIFID subject pages

-To set up the subject pages, we will use [Trifid](https://github.com/zazuko/trifid), with image
+To set up the subject pages, [Trifid](https://github.com/zazuko/trifid) will be used, currently with image
 tag [ghcr.io/zazuko/trifid:v4.1.1](https://github.com/zazuko/trifid/pkgs/container/trifid/156744021?tag=v4.1.1)

 ### Custom Dockerfile

-While setting up this tutorial, we experienced some issues with one of the plugins of Trifid together with the RDF4J
+While setting up this tutorial, some issues were encountered with one of the plugins of Trifid in combination with the
-graph db.
-This plugin has been fixed and released, but this plugin is not plugged in the Trifid core package.
+RDF4J graph db.
+This plugin has been fixed and released, but is not plugged in the Trifid core package in the docker
+image.

-To solve this issue, we suggest to create a local Dockerfile.
+To solve this issue, we suggest to create a local Dockerfile by following the next steps.

+1. Create a new directory:

 ```shell
 mkdir trifid
 ```

-Add a `Dockerfile` to this folder with the following:
+2. Add a `Dockerfile` to this folder with the following content:

 ```dockerfile
 FROM ghcr.io/zazuko/trifid:v4.1.1